gmilano/msp-certificate-reader/README.md

 If you are an Online Ticketing system and do you want to validate a given certificate you can use this service.

-Feel free to deploy this service in your own infraestructure or use the provided infraestructure.
+Feel free to deploy this service in your own infrastructure or use the provided infrastructure.

 # Configuration